Snowy Mountains Weather

 Tuesday Mostly sunny.
 Slight (20%) chance of a shower about the alpine peaks in the evening.
 Near zero chance of rain elsewhere.
 Winds W/NW 30 to 45 km/h.

-Wednesday Chance of a shower.
-Winds W/NW 15 to 25 km/h becoming light during the afternoon.
+Wednesday Cloudy.
+Medium (40%) chance of showers in the west in the morning and afternoon.
+Winds W/NW 25 to 40 km/h becoming light during the afternoon.

 Snowy Mountains Weather Forecasts